-Contract Employee (Class 1 Employees): Active Employees working under a collective bargaining agreement between an employer and a participating Union which provides for contributions to the Automotive Industries Welfare Fund in accordance with the provisions of the Trust Agreement.
-Employees of a participating Union or the Administrative Office are also included.
+Contract Employee (Class 1 Employees): Active Employees working under a collective bargaining agreement between an employer and a participating Union, which provides for contributions to the Automotive Industries Welfare Fund in accordance with the provisions of the Trust Agreement.
+Owners who are working with the tools of the trade and who have a bargaining agreement with a participating union will also be eligible to participate.
+Employees of a participating Union and the Administrative Office are also included.

-Non-Contract Employees (Class 2): A Full-Time Employee, proprietor, or partner of an employer who is actively scheduled to work at least 32 hours each week at the employer's principal place of business, which is other than the employer's residence.
+Non-Contract Employees (Class 2 Employees): A Full-Time Employee, proprietor, or partner of an employer who is actively scheduled to work at least 30 hours each week (or 130 hours each month) at the employer's principal place of business, which is other than the employer's residence.
 An employer that has elected to cover Class 2 Employees must cover all its Class 2 Employees.